Disability Services Home BI CAC CADI CDCS Developmental Disabilities Senior (disability) Services

 Revised transportation survey summary (pdf) | Revised Transportation Survey Summary (Word)

-Ramsey county residents with disabilities who receive case management services may be referred to state and local organizations for job skill development.
+Ramsey county residents with disabilities who receive case management services may be referred to state or local agencies for job skills.

 Learn more at MN Dept of Employment and Economic Development - Disabilities Division